- Created on the 18 October, 2017.

 Streptomycin ELISA kit is a procedure designed for determining quantitative amounts of streptomycin in food.
 This assay has a minimum analytical sensitivity limit of 1.0 ng/ml.

-The minimum detection sensitivity level of streptomycin using this streptomycin ELISA kit was 1.0 ng/ml.
-The standard assay range for this kit is 2.0 – 200.0 ng/ml.
+The minimum detection sensitivity level of streptomycin using current streptomycin ELISA kit was 1.0 ng/ml.
+The standard range for this assay is 2.0 – 200.0 ng/ml.

 - Pretreatment-free immunochromatographic assay for the detection of streptomycin and its application to the control of milk and dairy products.
 Anal Chim Acta.
 (2011) 701 (2): 209-17.
 Byzova N.A., et al.